How Much Does It Cost to Move a Mobile Home?

 Bottom line

-Moving a mobile home is a significant investment that can cost $10,000 or more, depending on your home's size, the distance traveled, and local permitting and inspection costs.
+Moving a mobile home is a significant investment that can cost up to $10,000 or more, depending on your home's size, the distance traveled, and local permitting and inspection costs.
 Before committing to a move, get detailed quotes from at least three licensed movers, verify what's included in each estimate and compare this total cost against selling your current home and purchasing another one at your destination.
 In some cases, buying a different mobile home may be more cost-effective than relocating your existing one.

 Article sources